-Registration, listing fees and shareholder information expenses for the six-month period ended February 28, 2023, consisted mainly of expenditures of a legal and regulatory nature incurred to comply with the requirements of the securities commission.
-The increase of \$115,003 is mainly due to an increase in shareholder information fees and regulatory fees.
-The expense relating to regulatory fees represents, among other things, the TSX Venture Exchange's annual invoice, which is based on the market capitalization of the Company, who was higher during the six-month period ended February 28, 2023, compared to the same period in 2022.
-This increase is also due to the Company's Sedar filing fees, which have risen since the Company became a reporting issuer in several additional jurisdictions after filing a short form prospectus in November 2021.
+Registration, listing fees and shareholder information expenses for the nine-month period ended May 31, 2023, consisted mainly of expenditures of a legal and regulatory nature incurred to comply with the requirements of the securities commission.
+The increase of \$136,853 is mainly due to an increase in shareholder information fees and regulatory fees.
+The expense relating to regulatory fees represents, among other things, the TSX Venture Exchange's annual invoice, which is based on the market capitalization of the Company, who was higher during the nine-month period ended May 31, 2023, compared to the same period in 2022.
+The variation relating to regulatory fees is also represents by the cost of registration with the Depository Trust Company of the OTCQX International.